ABKGroup/RosettaStone/README.md

     - TritonRoute

 ## Timing Sensible Benchmark Generation
 - We updated our benchmarks further to have sensible timing results.
 Our timing logic cutting flow improves weird timing results from the old academic benchmarks.
-For the detailed explanation, please check the section 3 from our paper and scripts ([])
+For the detailed explanation, please check the section 3 from our paper and script [break_timing_path.tcl](benchGen/break_timing_path_ng45.tcl).
 - All timing results are available in [BenchmarkTiming.md](BenchmarkTiming.md)

 ## Getting Started